Justice for Annie: A Moment of Truth Movie: Plot

-Carol Mills (Peggy Lipton) is a mother who has a troubling relationship with her 19-year-old daughter Annie (Danica McKellar).
+Carol Mills (Peggy Lipton) is a mother who has a troubled relationship with her 19-year-old daughter Annie (Danica McKellar).
 Unable to live with her any longer, Annie moves out and marries her boyfriend Ken Carman (Martin Cummins).
 It soon turns out their marriage is a failure, and she decides to move in with another family, George and Helen Preston (Terry David Mulligan, Susan Ruttan).
 Not much later, Carol receives a message, informing her that her daughter accidentally died.
-Crushed, she learns at the funeral that Annie had a life insurance policy worth of $100,000, with Helen as beneficiary.
-She starts to suspect that Annie was actually murdered because of that and tries to collect evidence, with the help of a detective (Bruce Weitz).
+Crushed, she learns at the funeral that Annie had a life insurance policy worth $100,000, with Helen as beneficiary.
+She suspects that Annie was murdered for the money and attempts to collect evidence to prove it, with the help of a detective (Bruce Weitz).

 The film was based on the case of Deana Hubbard Wild, who was pushed to her death from a cliff near Monterey, California.
 Wild's boyfriend's mother was convicted of her murder in 1992.
 His father was also charged, but died before the case was brought to trial.